top of page

 SECURE Act 2.0

 The SECURE Act 2.0 changed how inherited retirement accounts and required minimum distributions (RMDs) are handled.
 Most non-spouse beneficiaries must withdraw inherited IRA funds within ten years, affecting tax timing.
-Understanding these rules helps retirees inheriting assets structure accounts for smoother wealth transfer and compliance.
+Understanding these rules helps retirees structure accounts for smoother wealth transfer and compliance.

 Probate Avoidance